 Carry reusable pouches and fill them with oats and locally available fruits.
 Little ones are adept at eating from a pouch by the time they are 9 months old.
 Other snacking options are;

 What my toddler ate on our recent trip

 Recently we planned a short weekend trip to Pune.
-We stayed at Four Points by Sheraton and the room came with an attached kitchen.
+We stayed in a room that came with an attached kitchen.
 We requested the hotel for kitchenware like a saucepan and some spoons.

 Day 1: We had a 4 hour car ride to the hotel.
 Breakfast and a snack were packed for the journey.

 - Oats Pouch – To the oats I added almond butter, cinnamon and flaxseed powder.
 This porridge is thick in texture and easy for my little one to suck out of the packet.